 Be nice.
 Or else.

-Business insurer Joined almost 3 years ago
+Business insurer Joined about 3 years ago

 I'd love to, but it's been hard enough getting started in the UK.
 There's definitely a demand for simpler insurance options for small businesses / freelancers.

 Yep, that's a common misconception.
 For £10 a month you can get decent coverage.
 For £20+ a month, you can cover everything from the work you do to the equipment you do it on.
 It's a no-brainer to me, but I am biased, hah.

 Hey, Designer News.
 Many freelancers struggle with knowing what insurance they should have.
 And no wonder—who wants to read up on insurance?

 This is why I built this tool; to give you an idea of what insurance you should consider based on your work activities.
 I'm open to feedback if you have any.
 Thanks!